pieter-van-prooijen/frontpage/README.md

 _run-solr.sh_ script in the toplevel directory of the project to your installation directory.

 Start solr with the run_solr.sh script, it will start a Jetty server at port 8983.
+To start with a clean collection (for example, when using a new schema), remove all files under the solr/core0/data directory

 ## Importing Data
 Goto the _solr-import_ sub project and run (optionally removing all